safedep/vet-action/README.md

 ```

 ### Setup Instructions

+> Follow this instruction to integrate `vet` as a GitHub action in your
+> GitHub repository

 - Go to the root directory of your GitHub repository
 - Create the workflow and policy directory